dippyshere/stw-daily/README.md

-# Fortnite: Save the World Daily Rewards Discord
+# Fortnite: Save the World Daily Rewards Discord Bot

-This is a discord bot that will collect your daily reward by using API requests.
-It is an adaptation of [this repository](https://github.com/Londiuh/fstwrc)
+The official source code of the Discord Bot [STW Daily](https://discord.com/api/oauth2/authorize?client_id=757776996418715651&permissions=2147797056&scope=bot%20applications.commands), which can claim your STW daily reward.
+It is an adaptation of [this repository](https://github.com/Londiuh/fstwrc) by [Londiuh](https://github.com/Londiuh/).

-# Important Information:
+## Important Information
-## Using Public Hosted one:
+### Using Public Hosted one:
 Either [join the server](https://discord.gg/Mt7SgUu) or [invite the bot to your own server](https://discord.com/api/oauth2/authorize?client_id=757776996418715651&permissions=2147797056&scope=bot%20applications.commands), and run the commands you want.
 You can even do it in DMs with the bot if you want (but you need a mutual server with it).

-## Self Hosting:
+### Self Hosting:
-Clone the repo, install the dependencies below (manually for now), add token for your application, invite your application to your server, run commands.
+ - Clone the repo
+ - Install the dependencies below
+ - Add token for your bot at the bottom of the "Save the World Daily.py" file
+ - Invite your bot to your server
+##### If you encounter any errors relating to "duplicate aliases" when running the bot, you'll need to manually remove each alias it get's angry about.

+### FAQ
+You can read some commonly asked questions on the [STW Daily website](https://sites.google.com/view/stwdaily/docs/frequently-asked-questions)

 ## Requirements and dependencies
-* Python (Tested with 3.9)
+* Python (Tested with 3.10)
-* Discord.py
+* discord-py >= 1.7.3
-* Discord-py-slash-commands
+* discord-py-slash-command >= 3.0.3
-* Requests
+* requests >= 2.26.0
-* psutil (only used for some statistics.
+* psutil >= 5.8.0
+  * Only used in the "info" command.
 It is not essential to the functionality of the bot and can/should be removed; but you need to remove the code that uses it yourself)
-* An account with campaign access (Fortnite: Save the world)
+* An Epic Games account with campaign access (Fortnite: Save the world)

 ## How to start the bot
 Edit the token with your bots token (located on the last line), then run the python file.